-The CAMARADES collaboration provides a supporting framework for groups involved in the systematic review and meta-analysis of data from animal studies in experimental stroke.
+The CAMARADES collaboration provides a supporting framework for groups involved in the systematic review and meta-analysis of data from animal studies in experimental studies.

-Our interests range from identifying potential sources of bias in animal work; developing recommendations for improvements in the design and reporting of animal studies; developing the meta-analysis methodology the better to apply it to animal studies; through to the selection of candidate stroke drugs for clinical trial.
+Our mission is to provide evidence to inform translational medicine.
+Our interests range from identifying potential sources of bias in animal work; developing recommendations for improvements in the design and reporting of animal studies; developing the meta-analysis methodology the better to apply it to animal studies; through to the selection of candidate drugs for clinical trial.

-CAMARADES aims to provide a central focus for data sharing; to act as a resource for those wishing to carry out such reviews; to provide a web based stratified meta-analysis bioinformatics engine (under development!); and to act as a repository for completed reviews.
+CAMARADES aims to provide a central focus for data sharing; to act as a resource for those wishing to carry out such reviews; to provide a web based stratified meta-analysis bioinformatics engine (under development!); and to act as a repository for protocols of reviews in progress and of completed reviews.

 While the CAMARADES data set is curated from Edinburgh it is mirrored at the National Stroke Research Institute in Melbourne Australia and is the shared property of all those contributing data.